buda-base/lucene-zh/README.md

 `normalized PY`: PY is lower-cased and split in syllables (to match the general policy of indexing individual ideograms).

 The pipeline may start at any step and may end at any step.
-For example, the proper nouns in BDRC database are already lazy pinyin, so they only need to be normalized.
+For example, words in lazy pinyin only need to be normalized.

-Including the diacritics in a PY index allows to reduce the homophons, thus reducing the noise in the results.
+Including the diacritics in a PY index allows to reduce the homophones, thus reducing the noise in the results.

 ### Constructors